foxcpp/sutrc/README.md

 Get current status of agent self-registration.

 **Response**
-Just digit, 1 for enabled, 0 for disabled.
+Just digit (not in JSON), 1 for enabled, 0 for disabled.

 #### Agent-level